GetGet99/dotnet-SPWN-generator/README.md

 # dotnet-SPWN-generator

-Simple, incomplete generator that generates SPWN code from dotnet code.
+Simple, incomplete generator that generates SPWN code from .Net 6 code.

 # What it can do?
 Currently, it can: